magento/magento2/app/code/Magento/QuoteGraphQl/README.md

 - `setPaymentMethodOnCart` mutation - defines which payment method to apply to the cart.
   [Learn more about setPaymentMethodOnCart mutation](https://devdocs.magento.com/guides/v2.4/graphql/mutations/set-payment-method.html).

-- `setGuestEmailOnCart` mutation - assigns email to the quest cart.
+- `setGuestEmailOnCart` mutation - assigns email to the guest cart.
   [Learn more about setGuestEmailOnCart mutation](https://devdocs.magento.com/guides/v2.4/graphql/mutations/set-guest-email.html).

-- `setPaymentMethodAndPlaceOrder` mutation - sets the cart payment method and converts the cart into an order.
-This mutation has been deprecated.
+- `setPaymentMethodAndPlaceOrder` mutation - sets the cart payment method and converts the cart into an order. **This mutation has been deprecated**.
 Use the `setPaymentMethodOnCart` and `placeOrder` mutations instead.
   [Learn more about setPaymentMethodAndPlaceOrder mutation](https://devdocs.magento.com/guides/v2.4/graphql/mutations/set-payment-place-order.html).

 - `mergeCarts` mutation - transfers the contents of a guest cart into the cart of a logged-in customer.